 When you are safely parked, switch on your hazard warning lights and put your handbrake on.
 Place your wheel chocks behind your tyres (if available), except for the one you are changing to prevent the car from rolling.

-Before lifting your vehicle, loosen your wheel nuts between ¼ and ½ of a turn using the brace and locking wheel nut key, applying weight to the bar and turning in an anti-clockwise direction.
+Before lifting your vehicle, loosen your wheel nuts between ¼ and ½ of a turn using the wrench and locking wheel nut key, applying weight to the bar and turning in an anti-clockwise direction.